AwkwardTurtle42/AwkwardTurtle42.github.io/Callings/Artificer.md

 ## Core Ability - Walking Workshop

 You can upgrade mundane objects or create new ones with a single Improvement.
-They are *fragile*, unless significant time and effort is put into their production.
+They are *fragile*, unless significant time, effort, or specialized materials are put into their production.

 When a *fragile* item is used, roll a d6 (for weapons and armor roll on Direct Damage):